ltelab/disdrodb/README.md

 #### 📚 Set up the DISDRODB Metadata And Local Data Archive

-Let's start by travel to the directory where you want to store the DISDRODB Data Archive with `cd <your_desired_root_folder>`.
+Let's start by travel to the directory where you want to store the DISDRODB Data Archive.

 Then clone the DISDRODB Metadata Archive repository with: